ros-navigation/navigation2/doc/BUILD.md

 ## 2- Quickstart using initial setup script

 ### Steps
-- Install all ROS2 dependencies from the [ROS2 Installation page](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Development-Setup/)
+- Install all ROS 2 dependencies from the [ROS2 Installation page](https://index.ros.org/doc/ros2/Installation/Dashing/Linux-Development-Setup/)

 - Ensure there are no ROS environment variables set in your terminal or `.bashrc` file before taking the steps below.*